growth-innovation

 Frequently Asked Questions

-Do I have to be born creative to innovate?
+Do I need to be naturally creative to be innovative?

-How do I know if my innovation is good?
+How do I know if my innovation idea is actually good?

 Take the Next Step